-1.6.10 Puffin (Fratercula arctica)
+1.6.11 Puffin (Fratercula arctica)

-- 1.6.10.1 Puffin is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act.
-The species is however currently red-listed on the UK Birds of Conservation Concern list (Eaton et al., 2015). - 1.6.10.2 Puffins are one of the most abundant seabird species in Britain, breeding in coastal colonies.
+- 1.6.11.1 Puffin is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act 1981 (as amended).
+The species is however currently red-listed on the UK Birds of Conservation Concern (Eaton et al., 2015). - 1.6.11.2 Puffins are one of the most abundant seabird species in Britain, breeding in coastal colonies.
 Seabird 2000 recorded 579,500 pairs at breeding colonies around Britain (Mitchell et al., 2004).
-Lesser sandeel is the commonest prey item for puffins, but they also eat sprat, herring and a wide range of young gadoid fish (Harris, 1984). - 1.6.10.3 During the breeding season puffin are aggregated around their colonies along the east coast and high densities are found in the Flamborough Head area.
-During post-breeding, however, the birds disperse towards the north-western North Sea before spreading out more widely throughout the winter months (Stone et al., 1995). - 1.6.10.4 Between April and July, the Flamborough Head area has densities of up to five birds/km2 due to the high numbers of birds foraging in the area local to the breeding colony.
+Lesser sandeel is the commonest prey item for puffins, but they also eat sprat, herring and a wide range of young gadoid fish (Harris, 1984). - 1.6.11.3 During the breeding season puffin are aggregated around their colonies along the east coast and high densities are found in the Flamborough Head area.
+During post-breeding, however, the birds disperse towards the north-western North Sea before spreading out more widely throughout the winter months (Stone et al., 1995). - 1.6.11.4 Between April and July, the Flamborough Head area has densities of up to five birds/km2 due to the high numbers of birds foraging in the area local to the breeding colony.
 This continues into the non-breeding season months of August to September as the puffins are leaving the colony (Stone et al., 1995).

-1.6.10.5 Data from the 2004 to 2008 reports, Aerial Surveys of Waterbirds in the UK (DECC, 2009), show that no puffins were recorded during aerial surveys of the Greater Wash survey blocks GW2, GW9 and GW10.
+Predicted densities of puffin in the summer (April to September) as derived from boat-based and aerial data collected between 1979 and 2011 (WWT Consulting and MacArthur Green, 2013) suggest high densities of the species occur in inshore areas along the eastern coast of England between the two main breeding colonies on this coast at Flamborough and the Farne Islands (Figure 1.42).
+Predicted densities in the summer at Hornsea Three are relatively low.
+In the winter, predicted densities of puffin are relatively low at Hornsea Three with the highest predicted densities associated with the Dogger Bank area to the north of Hornsea Three (Figure 1.42). - 1.6.11.5 DECC (2009) shows that no puffins were recorded during aerial surveys of the Greater Wash survey blocks GW2, GW9 and GW10.
 Birds recorded as 'auk spp.' were recorded, however, with a means of 693 and 722 in March and May respectively.
-Numbers were lower throughout the rest of the year, but this was still one of the most frequently recorded species groups during these aerial surveys.
+Numbers were lower throughout the rest of the year, but this was still one of the most frequently recorded species groups during these aerial surveys. - 1.6.11.6 Puffin is listed as a qualifying interest species in the breeding season for eleven SPAs and two pSPAs on the UK east coast (Table 1.21).
+The distance between Hornsea Three and the nearest designated site (Flamborough and Filey Coast pSPA) is within the mean-maximum foraging range ± 1 standard deviation (105.4 ± 46 km) of puffin (Thaxter et al., 2012) (Table 1.21).
+Puffin is a non-listed assemblage feature at Flamborough and Filey Coast pSPA.
+No other SPAs are within the mean-maximum or maximum foraging range (200 km); (Thaxter et al., 2012) of puffin.

-Table 1.21: SPAs for puffin on the UK east coast in the breeding season.
+Table 1.21: SPAs for breeding puffin on the UK east coast.
 Hornsea Three is within maximum foraging range of those SPAs highlighted in bold.